usc-isi-i2/kgtk/docs/curate/clean_data.md

                         The KGTK input file.
 (May be omitted or '-' for stdin.)
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         The KGTK output file.
 (May be omitted or '-' for stdout.)
+  --reject-file REJECT_FILE
+                        Reject file (Optional, use '-' for stdout.)

   -v, --verbose         Print additional progress messages (default=False).
 ```